 As you can see from the diagram, getting to your first ten customers is an iterative process.
 Moving from one stage to the next doesn’t mean you completed that stage.
 It only means that you have strong customer evidence from that stage that you need to put to the test in the next stage.

 With every iteration, you might advance one stage or move back one or more stages.
 And that’s OK.
-This method ensures you always focus on the most promising ideas and spend the least amount of effort and resources on ideas that will go nowhere.
+This method ensures you always focus on the most promising ideas and spend the least effort and resources on ideas that will go nowhere.

 Below is a summary of the six stages.
 At every stage, you’ll learn something new about your customer, and you’ll continue to fine-tune your offering until you can deliver value to your first ten customers.

-Product innovation, stage one – Strategic alignment
+B2B product innovation, stage one – Strategic alignment

 Along with that agreement, you’ll define success metrics, secure resources, define your innovation team and advisory board, and agree on how to report progress throughout your journey.